Complementary and alternative approaches

 1. What are your qualifications?
 Always use a qualified therapist who belongs to a professional body.
 Most professional bodies will have a code of conduct which their members must follow.
 Ask what qualifications they have and which registered body they are affiliated to.
 Check that they have professional indemnity insurance.
 You could also contact the professional body to help you find a practitioner in your area.

-2. What experience do you have with people with M.E.?
-How many people with M.E. have you treated recently?
+2. What experience do you have with people with ME?
+How many people with ME have you treated recently?
 What have their outcomes been?
 Do you keep a record/audit of treatment responses?

 3. How much will it cost?
 What are the usual minimum, maximum and average costs of treatment over time?
 Ask specifically about the cost of tests, drugs or supplements.
 Explain that you would like to know about all possible costs before starting any treatment.
 Do they offer any concessions to patients on low incomes?